-In this post, we will show you what an SWF file format is all about, how to play it on Windows PC, and the best software to play SWF files.
+In this post, we will show you what is SWF file format all about, how to play it on Windows PC, and the best software to play SWF files.

 In the past, if you encountered an interactive video embedded on a site, it is most probably be an SWF file running in the background.